awsdocs/amazon-ec2-user-guide/doc_source/iam-policy-structure.md

 To see tables that identify which Amazon EC2 API actions support resource\-level permissions, and the ARNs and condition keys that you can use in a policy, see [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html)\.

 Keep in mind that you can apply tag\-based resource\-level permissions in the IAM policies you use for Amazon EC2 API actions\.
 This gives you better control over which resources a user can create, modify, or use\.
-For more information, see [Granting permission to tag resources during creation](supported-iam-actions-tagging.md)\.
+For more information, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.

 ## Amazon Resource Names \(ARNs\) for Amazon EC2<a name="EC2_ARN_Format"></a>